raghavpages/raghavpages.github.io/source/_posts/2016-12-06-using-iterators-with-arrays.md

 console.log(iterator.next().value); // l
 console.log(iterator.next().value); // o
 {% endhighlight %}
 The collection (`Array` in this case) has a method that returns an iterator object which has a method called `next()` that advances by one index in the collection each time it is called.
 The value at each index can be accessed using the property `value`.
 Also, there is another property that lets us know whether we've reached till the end of the collection, `done`.
-So, after the all the `console.log` statements in above example, if done is called,
+So, after the all the `console.log` statements in above example, we can access done on next to indicate that there are no more elements to iterate over.
 {% highlight javascript %}
 console.log(it.next().done); // true
 {% endhighlight %}